IBM/watsonx-ai-java-sdk/README.md

    * SPDX-License-Identifier: Apache-2.0
    */
   ```

-  This header is automatically applied to source files using the following command:
+  This header, along with code formatting, is automatically applied to source files using the following command:

   ```
   ./mvnw compile